wp-plugins/add-meta-tags/readme.txt

 = Translations =

 There is an ongoing effort to translate Add-Meta-Tags to as many languages as possible.
-The easiest way to contribute translations is to register to our [translations project](https://www.transifex.com/projects/p/add-meta-tags "Add-Meta-Tags translations project") at the Transifex service.
+The easiest way to contribute translations is to register to the [translations project](https://www.transifex.com/projects/p/add-meta-tags "Add-Meta-Tags translations project") at the Transifex service.

 Once registered, join the team of the language translation you wish to contribute to.
 If a team does not exist for your language, be the first to create a translation team by requesting the language and start translating.